yangfanzn/json2any/packages/json2class/README.md

 English | [简体中文](https://github.com/yangfanzn/json2any/blob/main/packages/json2class/README.zh-CN.md)

-json2class is a CLI tool to generate class objects from JSON or JSON5, supporting serialization and deserialization.
+json2class is a CLI tool to generate class objects from JSON(5), supporting serialization and deserialization.

 ## Feedback & Improvement
 Thank you for using this tool!
 In order to quickly improve and release **version 1.0.0**, we would love to hear your feedback and suggestions.
 If you encounter any issues or have suggestions for improvement, please feel free to provide feedback through the following channels:

 - Submit issues or suggestions on [GitHub Issues](https://github.com/yangfanzn/json2any/issues)